liadraz/Whisper/README.md

-# 🗣️ Whisper
+# Whisper-bot

-**Whisper** is a smart chatbot that helps users find and compare laptop products in real time.
-It listens to natural language queries, scrapes live product data from the web, and responds with the most relevant options — quietly doing the heavy lifting for you.
+**Whisper** is a smart chatbot that helps users find and compare laptop and book products in real time.
+It listens to natural language queries, scrapes live product data from the web, and responds with relevant options — quietly doing the heavy lifting for you.

 ---